mattrips/scratchPad/Protocol Conformance.md

 #### 1.3.7 Accessible Implementations
-With respect to a declaration that a type conforms to a protocol, an implementation of a protocol requirement is visible if, at the point of such declaration: (a) the implementation is an accessible member of the type; or (b) the implementation is an accessible member of *any* protocol to which the type is expressly or implicitly declared to conform; or (c) the implementation is an accessible member of .
+With respect to a declaration that a type conforms to a protocol, an implementation of a protocol requirement is visible if, at the point of such declaration: (a) the implementation is an accessible member of the type; or (b) the implementation is an accessible member of *any* protocol to which the type is expressly or implicitly declared to conform; or (c) if the type is a call, the implementation is an accessible member of any superclass of the type.
 In each case, the access level of the implementation must be no more restrictive than the access of the protocol requirement.
 [Is it necessary to caveat the access level?]

 #### 1.3.7 Implementations in Line of Inheritance